felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 This has many benefits:

 - Unlike the tip of your finger, the body of the highlighter is flat.
-  It makes it obvious what line you are currently looking at.
+  It makes it obvious which line you are currently looking at.
 - You can let your eyes glide along the body of the highlighter.
-It feels less jittery than following the movement of a finger, which can only point to one word at a time.
+It feels less jittery than following the movement of a finger which can only point to one word at a time.
 - The body of the highlighter is:
    - long enough to allow me to reach the full width of a page without